RobDBennett/RobDBennett.github.io/_posts/2020-11-20-Tracking-Police-Use-Of-Force.md

 ---
 layout: post
-title: Labs!
-Tracking Police use of Force!
+title: Tracking Police use of Force!
 subtitle: How can we best hold the watchmen accountable? by Rob Bennett
 cover-img: /assets/img/human-rights-first-dark.png
 tags: [builds, blog]